sttawm/separating-words/README.md

 Similarly, given that their final difference is in the $(n-d)^{th}$ position, the probability they are not separated is $1 - (\frac{m-1}{m})^d$

-##### *An inlined footnote:
+##### An inlined footnote:
 > (Actually, $\frac{m-1}{m}$ is a lower bound on the probability that the strings stay separate for a given transition.
-Because, knowing that the two strings have stayed separate for any two states and any two transitions, we are sampling with replacement, and there's a small chance that we see that situation again.
-Underestimating that probability is fine since it yields us an upper bound on the probability that the strings are not separated.)
+Because, knowing that the two strings have stayed separate when transitioning on digit $d_i$, we are sampling with replacement, and there's a small chance that we see that situation again for later digits $d_{j > i}$.
+Underestimating that probability by instead using $\frac{m-1}{m}$ is fine since it yields us an upper bound on the probability that the strings are not separated.)

 Putting this together, $S$ is: